Vatsal-1501/pan_detection_model/README.md

 ## Features
 - **Pan Status Detection:** Determines if a pan is empty or not.
-- **Temperature Prediction:** Predicts the pan's temperature based on sensor data.
 - **Flask API:** A lightweight server to handle HTTP requests.
 - **Render Deployment:** Cloud-hosted inference using Render.
 - **ESP32 Integration:** Sends sensor data to the server and processes responses using FreeRTOS tasks.